hungdev/react-native-instagram-login/readme.md

 modalVisible | PropTypes.bool | true or false

 * Logout

-to logout use clear cookies by using https://github.com/shimohq/react-native-cookie
+To logout use clear cookies by using https://github.com/shimohq/react-native-cookie

 ```js
 import Cookie from 'react-native-cookie'